-- Air Capital Flight Line leasehold improvements: The project cost to date of \$3.2 million has been paid with University resources. - Bonded projects: the University issued Series 2020P Bonds for the construction of Woolsey Hall.
-As of June 30, 2022, \$16.0 million in bond proceeds had been expended for the project.
-The University issued Series 2021L Bonds for the construction of NIRDT.
-As of June 30, 2022, \$5.0 million in bond proceeds have been expended for the project. - Innovation Campus: Various projects whose combined costs to date of \$3.7 million have been paid with Wichita State Innovation Alliance (WSIA) funds.
+- Air Capital Flight Line leasehold improvements: The project cost to date of \$4.5 million has been paid with University resources. - Bonded projects: The University issued Series 2021L Bonds for the construction of NIRDT.
+As of June 30, 2023, \$13.3 million in bond proceeds have been expended for the project.
+The University issued Series 2022G bonds for the renovation of Clinton Hall as the new home to the Student Success Center.
+As of June 30, 2023, \$3.5 million in bond proceeds have been expended for the project. - Innovation Campus: Various projects whose combined costs to date of \$3.1 million have been paid with Wichita State Innovation Alliance (WSIA) funds.